-In addition to ensuring the highest quality standards in patient care, ensuring scientific quality is also one of the priorities of the Department of Psychiatry and Psychotherapy at the Charité Campus Mitte and the St. Hedwig Hospital.
+In addition to ensuring the highest quality standards in patient care, ensuring scientific quality is also one of the priorities of the Department of Psychiatry and Neurosciences at the Charité Campus Mitte and the St. Hedwig Hospital.
 The maximization of quality, reproducibility and validity of all scientific results is very important to the department's research staff.
 Therefore, with the support of the BIH QUEST Center, a comprehensive concept was developed that aims not only at ensuring the quality of our scientific work, but also at continuously improving it according to the latest technical possibilities.
 The department’s concept for ensuring scientific quality is based on three pillars:

 - Pre-registration, i.e. the registration of scientific studies in a public database before the first data are collected.

 - Continuous Education, i.e. the regular further training of all scientific staff, in particular young scientists, with regard to important and innovative measures for scientific quality assurance